 Thais has been undergoing chemotherapy since early September and is fighting as hard as she can.
 I call her once a week to chat with her and check on her.
 I send her YouTube links to the media things I do as a way to bring the outside life to her.
 I ask how she is doing but we chat about everything other than being sick.

 During this almost year-long ordeal her mother, sisters, and two kids have been taking care of her.
 It hasn’t been easy but they are doing what they can.
 Her GoFundMe account has more details and pictures of her during this hard process.
-This picture is a few years old, but it includes My Aunt (her Mom) in the middle and her sisters on each side of their Mom with Thais on the far right in purple.
+This picture is a few years old, but it includes My Aunt (her Mom) in the middle and her sisters on each side of their Mom with Thais on the far left in purple.
 This picture is perfect because purple is the support color for pancreatic cancer.